Charansunkoju/Charansunkoju/README.md

 ---

-_“Data is a tool for empowerment.
-I build the bridge between numbers and narratives.”_
+_Data is a tool for empowerment.
+I build the bridge between numbers and narratives._